Form Filling Automation: From Simple Inputs to Complex Multi-Step Forms

 }

 Dynamic forms often implement progressive disclosure, where subsequent fields appear based on previous selections.
 Successful automation requires anticipating these changes and implementing robust waiting strategies.
+Tools like Playwright and Puppeteer offer modern browser control that handles many of these challenges natively.

 Multi-Step Form Navigation and State Management